HabanaAI/Model-References/TensorFlow/nlp/transformer/README.md

 # Transformer for TensorFlow

-This repository provides a script and recipe to train the Transformer model for Tensorflow on Habana Gaudi device.
+This repository provides a script and recipe to train the Transformer model for Tensorflow on Intel® Gaudi® AI Accelerator.
 For further information on performance, refer to [Habana Model Performance Data page](https://developer.habana.ai/resources/habana-training-models/#performance).

 For more information on training deep learning models using Gaudi, refer to [developer.habana.ai](https://developer.habana.ai/resources/).